All Episodes

 See what the guy's made of.

-Only kidding, uh, ladies and gentlemen.
+Only kidding, ladies and gentlemen.

-One percent drop of the GDP.
+And that is significant, 1% drop of the GDP.

-Uh we're also hearing that bankruptcy is just too massive.
+We're also hearing that bankruptcy is just too massive.

 It would take way too long.

-And their subsidiaries, suppliers and so forth, all would be involved.
+The auto companies are just too large and their subsidiaries, suppliers, and so forth all would be involved.

-It would take months to figure out how to do it all.
+They take months to figure out how to do it all.

 The public would be informed of how it would work, including repairs, service warranties, and so forth.

-Um bankruptcy would work.
+Bankruptcy would work.

-Uh this is there's some legacy things here.
+There's some legacy things here.

 I'm sure the Bush administration does not want to leave office with one or two of the auto companies closing down.